St. Lawrence species

 In season

-The released spores settle to the bottom where they germinate.
+The released spores settle to the sea bottom, where they germinate.
 Over winter, male and female reproductive cells are produced for propagation.
-At the end of the winter season, the fertilized eggs develop into new seaweeds in spring.
+At the end of winter, the fertilized eggs develop into new seaweed in spring.

 The sea lace first grows from its base when young, then from its extremities as an adult.

-In summer, sea lace become covered with short, colorless hairs.
+In summer, sea lace becomes covered with short, colourless hairs.

 Credit : Éric Tamigneaux, photo taken in 2014.

-This brown algae has fronds that look like long threads, often intertwined.
-Yellowish-brown to dark brown in color, they become covered with short, colorless hairs in summer.
-Each alga has 1 to 15 slimy, unbranched fronds, which float thanks to their hollow, gas-filled stems.
-Its holdfast is very small.
+This brown alga has fronds that look like long threads, often intertwined.
+Having yellowish-brown to dark brown fronds, they become covered with short, colourless hairs in summer.
+Each alga has 1 to 15 slimy, unbranched fronds, which float because of their hollow, gas-filled stems.
+The alga’s holdfast is very small.

 Coastal zone, up to 20 m deep.

-The sea lace favors submerged but sheltered environments near the mouth of a river, as well as the shallow sea lagoons of the Magdalen Islands.
+The sea lace favours submerged but sheltered environments near river mouths and in the shallow sea lagoons of the Magdalen Islands.
 It easily tolerates variations in temperature and salinity.

 Credit : Richard Larocque, photo taken in Les Méchins.